Skip to main content

 More about Portsmouth

-Portsmouth is one of the world's best known ports.
-HMNB Portsmouth is considered to be the home of the Royal Navy and is home to two-thirds of the UK's surface fleet.
-The city is home to some famous ships, including HMS Warrior, the Tudor carrack Mary Rose and Horatio Nelson's flagship, HMS Victory (the world's oldest naval ship still in commission).
-The former HMS Vernon naval shore establishment has been redeveloped as a retail park known as Gunwharf Quays.
+The former HMS Vernon shore establishment has been redeveloped into a large retail outlet destination known as Gunwharf Quays which opened in 2001.
 Portsmouth is among the few British cities with two cathedrals: the Anglican Cathedral of St Thomas and the Roman Catholic Cathedral of St John the Evangelist.
-The waterfront and Portsmouth Harbour are dominated by the Spinnaker Tower, one of the United Kingdom's tallest structures at 560 feet (170m).
-Nearby Southsea is a seaside resort with an amusement park on Clarence Pier and a medieval castle.
+The waterfront and Portsmouth Harbour are dominated by the Spinnaker Tower, one of the United Kingdom's tallest structures at 560 feet (170 m).

-Portsmouth F.C., the city's professional football club, play their home games at Fratton Park in the Milton area of the city, near Fratton railway station.
-Portsmouth has several mainline railway stations that connect to Brighton, Cardiff, London Victoria and London Waterloo amongst other lines in southern England.
+The city has several mainline railway stations that connect to London Victoria and London Waterloo amongst other lines in southern England.
 Portsmouth International Port is a commercial cruise ship and ferry port for international destinations.
 The port is the second busiest in the United Kingdom after Dover, handling around three million passengers a year.
 The city formerly had its own airport, Portsmouth Airport, until its closure in 1973.
-The University of Portsmouth enrols 23,000 students and is ranked among the world's best modern universities.
-Portsmouth is also the birthplace of author Charles Dickens, engineer Isambard Kingdom Brunel and former Prime Minister James Callaghan.
+The University of Portsmouth enrolls 23,000 students.

 Nearby Areas